The decision to get divorced doesn’t come easy.

-If you and your spouse currently reside in the state of Colorado, you have to meet several requirements before officially filing for divorce.
+If you and your spouse currently reside in the state of Colorado, you have to meet several requirements before filing for divorce.

 Colorado is considered a “no-fault” state which means the only ground for divorce is that the marriage is irretrievably broken.
-Adultery, abuse (physical or otherwise), and other misconduct are not factors when dividing property, awarding alimony, or granting the divorce.
+Adultery, abuse (physical or otherwise), and other misconduct are not factors when dividing property, awarding alimony, or granting a divorce.

-An irretrievable breakdown simply means that the two parties can no longer get along and there’s no chance for reconciliation.
+An irretrievable breakdown simply means that the two parties can no longer get along, and there’s no chance for reconciliation.

 One or both of the spouses must reside in Colorado for a minimum of 91 days before filing divorce paperwork.
 If child custody is also an issue, under the Uniform Child Custody Jurisdiction and Enforcement Act, a child must reside in Colorado for at least 181 days prior to filing before Colorado is considered the “home state” of the child.

 Step-parent adoption in Colorado grants the step-parent the same legal rights and obligations as the biological parents during the divorce process, as long as the adoption took place before the divorce paperwork was filed.